andrew/ultimate-awesome/README.md

 - [awesome-ai-best-papers](https://github.com/shunk031/awesome-ai-best-papers) - A curated list of famous CV/NLP/ML/AI best papers, inspired by Best Paper Awards in Computer Science (since 1996).
 - [awesome-hyperledger](https://github.com/skcript/awesome-hyperledger) - A curated list of Hyperledger Resources, Articles, Talks and Applications, all in one place.
 - [awesome-software-composers](https://github.com/specstoryai/awesome-software-composers) - The products, people, communities and tools that enable the software composer workflow with natural language 👉.
-- [awesome-erc8004](https://github.com/sudeepb02/awesome-erc8004) - A curated list of awesome resources for ERC-8004: Trustless Agents.
 - [awesome-mixture-of-experts](https://github.com/superbrucejia/awesome-mixture-of-experts) - Awesome Mixture of Experts (MoE): A Curated List of Mixture of Experts (MoE) and Mixture of Multimodal Experts (MoME).
 - [Awesome-Agent-RL](https://github.com/tongjingqi/Awesome-Agent-RL) - A curated list of awesome resources about reward construction for AI agents.
 This repository covers cutting-edge research, and practical guides on defining and collecting rewards to build more intelligent and aligned AI agents.
 - [awesome-controllable-video-diffusion](https://github.com/wangqiang9/awesome-controllable-video-diffusion) - Awesome Controllable Video Generation with Diffusion Models.
 - [Awesome-Visual-Object-Tracking](https://github.com/Xuchen-Li/Awesome-Visual-Object-Tracking) - A visual object tracking paper list, articles related to visual object tracking have been documented.
 - [awesome-rubykaigi2016](https://github.com/angdev/awesome-rubykaigi2016) - A list of awesome RubyKaigi 2016 slides, repositories, blogs.
 - [awesome-portfolio-websites](https://github.com/Arif-un/awesome-portfolio-websites) -  A curated list of awesome creative personal websites from awesome designers and developers 😎.
+- [awesome-atproto](https://github.com/atblueprints/awesome-atproto) - A curated list of awesome AT Protocol resources.
 - [awesome-soulbound-tokens](https://github.com/attestate/awesome-soulbound-tokens) - A curated list of links related to Soulbound tokens.
 - [awesome-areweyet](https://github.com/avidseeker/awesome-areweyet) - Current adoption status of various technologies.
 - [awesome-cloud-dx](https://github.com/awesome-cloud-dx/awesome-cloud-dx) - A list of tools that make developer experience with cloud providers easier.